GweiTech/GWEI-NETWORK-SC-ABI-/README.md

-## how to contral smart contract with MEW  ( Withdraw Tokens and Eth etc.
+## How to Withdraw Tokens and Eth with MEW

 #### 1. Open a wallet page that supports interactions with the contract, take mycrypto for example, open
  https://www.mycrypto.com/contracts/interact